 Mohs and Modified Mohs surgery are very similar procedures performed to remove certain skin cancer tumors.

-Mohs surgery, or Mohs micrographic surgery, is surgery to remove a skin cancer by cutting it out.
+Mohs surgery, or Mohs micrographic surgery, is surgery to remove a skin cancer by progressively removing cancerous cells.
 Mohs surgery involves removing skin cancer layer by layer and examining the tissue under a microscope until healthy, cancer-free tissue around the tumor is reached (called clear margins).

 Modified Mohs surgery is a form of Mohs micrographic skin surgery in which a qualified surgeon meticulously removes cancerous tissue and employs the use of a microscope to evaluate and map out skin cancers.

 During the modified Mohs procedure, sections of cancerous tissue are removed incrementally.
 Each excision of tissue is then sent immediately to the hospital pathology lab for immediate examination or “frozen section” evaluation under a microscope.
 This technique is often used by surgeons in conjunction with a pathologist to “clear” a cancer intraoperatively.
 If the cancer extends beyond the excised tissue, the process is repeated until all cancer cells are eradicated.
 Since tumors are typically larger than they appear and can have roots that extend into deeper layers of tissue, it is vital that the affected area is properly mapped and examined carefully.